 I'm telling you all this because the media is in a feeding frenzy about our new prince.
 He is a chunky lad, and lucky he is a lad - good lord can you imagine the media if we had a 'beautiful princess, petite and lovely, glowing in her pink beauty, sparkling etc etc - so he's fine being chunky and crying 'lustily' and all the other macho things babies do ...what?! what?!

 oh where was I, yes I'm telling you about the tummy thing because OK!
-Magazine (amongst others, don't worry the link is to Huff Post not OK!) seem obsessed that Kate has a bump.
+Magazine (amongst others) seem obsessed that Kate has a bump.
 Women's magazines on the whole are obsessed with women's size and weight, and no celebrity is safe so we really shouldn't be surprised that Kate is a target because she 'bravely showed her post baby bump' (as opposed to what? hiding behind William? wearing a sandwich board?)
 Of course she has a bump, there was over 8lb of squirming person in there until very recently!
 She will of course have all the help she needs from family and staff, no doubt her food will be lovingly calorie counted and prepared and she will regain her 'perfect' figure.

 But you know what?
 It doesn't really matter if she doesn't.
 It's nice to look nice, to be clean and healthy, but being perfect is over rated.
 Being a mum is really what matters.
 And I hope she enjoys it.
 And if you are a mum reading this, I hope you enjoy it too.
 What ever your size.
 Because you made a person.
 You are awesome.

 Pop over to Story of Mum to see more awesome mums.
 Join in.
 Love your self.